DevEstacion/heyron/content/posts/welcome.md

 ---
-title: "Welcome to heyron"
+title: "Hey"
 date: 2025-12-20T00:00:00Z
 draft: false
-tags: ["welcome", "cloud", "optimization", "shipping"]
+tags: ["welcome", "software-engineering"]
 categories: ["general"]
 ---

 ## A New Space for Thoughts 🤖

 Welcome to heyron!
-This is where I dump thoughts on the stuff I care about: optimizing systems, enabling revenue (literally—cut decision latency 52% at work), and shipping fast without breaking things.
+This is where I dump thoughts on software engineering, system design, and shipping fast without breaking things.

-I spend my days at **Nordstrom** building backend services in regulated domains (.NET, AWS, K8s).
+I spend my days at **Nordstrom** building backend and frontend services in environments where reliability and cost matter.
 I see patterns in what works and what burns engineers out.
-I've also become genuinely excited about **AI tools**—not hype, but real productivity wins with Claude and AI agents.
+I'm also genuinely excited about **AI tools**—not hype, but real productivity wins with Claude and AI agents.

 ## What You'll Find Here

-- **Cost & Reliability** - How to do more with less cloud spend and fewer incidents
-- **.NET & AWS** - Real patterns from high-traffic, mission-critical systems
-- **Shipping Velocity** - CI/CD, observability, team tooling
-- **Lessons from Regulated Domains** - What actually matters in PCI/HIPAA environments (without oversharing secrets)
-- **AI Adoption** - Prompt engineering, AI agents, where they actually help
+Real examples from the trenches.
+Lessons learned.
+Some tangents.
+Things that actually matter when you're shipping systems people depend on.

+Topics include: system design, observability, cost optimization, shipping velocity, AI tools, and whatever else I'm thinking about.
+No specific tech stack—I care more about the problem-solving than the language.

 ## The Vibe

 Think "mind dump" over "polished articles."
-Real examples.
 Raw takeaways.
-Some tangents.
-Hopefully useful to other engineers building and shipping at scale.
+You'll hear about what worked, what didn't, and why.
+Hopefully useful to other engineers building at scale.

 Thanks for visiting.
 Drop a comment if something resonates. 👋